rgibert/rgibert.github.io/_docs/quotes.md

 "Some people, when confronted with a problem, think
 'I know, I'll use regular expressions.'
 Now they have two problems."
 - Jamie Zawinski

+"There are two hard things in computer science: cache invalidation, naming things, and off-by-one errors."
+- Jeff Atwood